Thanksgiving Safety: Preventing Water Damage and Fire Damage

 What to do if you Have Water Damage or Fire Damage on Thanksgiving

 Water and fires can cause a significant amount of damage to your home.
 Water can damage flooring, walls, cabinets, and ceilings within hours.
-Smoke is highly acidic and can leave permanent stains in the same amount of time.
+Because it’s highly acidic, soot damage can leave permanent stains in the same amount of time.
 Let us give you peace of mind in an emergency.

-Our water damage and fire damage restoration professionals are trained in the proper procedures to clean and restore your home or business after a water event or a fire.
-After an initial assessment and free estimate, we will be prepared to being the cleanup and restoration process immediately.
+As the #1 network for restoration professionals, we have water damage and fire damage restoration professionals near you.
+They are trained in the proper procedures to clean and restore your home or business after a water event or a fire.
+After an initial assessment, they are prepared to begin the cleanup and restoration process immediately.

-We accept all insurance companies and can even bill your insurance company directly.
-Call 1-888-443-3110 now to schedule a free, no-obligation estimate for fire damage or water damage restoration.
+Find a restoration company near you now or call 1-888-443-3110 to schedule a free, no-obligation estimate for fire damage or water damage restoration.
 We don’t just restore your home or business, we restore your life.